the-anna-project/annad/doc/concept/connection.md

 ### creation
 When creating new connections it is important not to create weak connections.
 Each connection that exists only exists because it brought some kind of value in the past.
-The process of creating connections is a continous task, that is fully dynamic and learned by experience and can be described as follows.
+The process of creating connections is a continuous task, that is fully dynamic and learned by experience and can be described as follows.
 These strategies are considered when it comes to draw new connections within a multi dimensional space.